-On behalf of the Vice President for Research, the University Research Compliance Officer ("URCO") acts to oversee and ensure research compliance with regulations applicable to the use of human and animal subjects, biosafety and pre-award grants administration.
-In this capacity, the URCO ensures that all research conducted at the University adheres to the applicable federal and state regulations.
+On behalf of the Vice President for Research, the University Research Compliance Officer ("RCO") acts to oversee and ensure research compliance with regulations applicable to the use of human and animal subjects, biosafety and pre-award grants administration.
+In this capacity, the RCO ensures that all research conducted at the University adheres to the applicable federal and state regulations.
 This goal is accomplished by working with the Office of Research Administration and with the compliance committees governing animal use, biosafety, human research protections and radiation use.
-Additionally, the URCO serves as the university's Research Integrity Officer (RIO).
+Additionally, the RCO serves as the university's Research Integrity Officer (RIO).

 Brian J. Weimer, JD